BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/brutalpacksetup/README.md

 # 🔥 Brutal Pack Setup (Make-It-So Extras)

-This zip file contains a complete, pre-configured setup for running **Brutal Pack** mods with *GZDoom*.
+This zip file contains a complete, pre-configured setup for running **Brutal Pack** with add-ons for *GZDoom*.
 It includes all core files in one download for convenience, plus reference details below if you prefer to install manually.

 ---